 Precision Agriculture is a means to reduce costs and improve productivity on farms by doing the right thing in the right amount at the right time and place.
 Digitalizing of agriculture supports the development of precision agriculture in the supply of key technologies e.g. satellite navigation systems, earth observation, sensors, robotics, data collection and (big) data science.

-Precision Agriculture is also seen as a means to achieve societal goals.
+Precision Agriculture is also seen as a means to achieve environmental and societal goals.
 Our expertise on production systems, production techniques, soil, water, climate, ecosystems and geospatial and data technologies can be applied to improve resource efficiency, food security and safety, and to reduce the environmental footprint, energy use and emissions of farming.
 Food chains will become more transparent and climate smart with precision agriculture.

 It is probably right to state that precision agriculture will shape to a large extent the future of agriculture.
 Get inspired by the future perspectives of precision agriculture.